 After a few miles the walker emerges at a viewpoint revealed by the felled trees where several Sunday strollers had gathered for lunch and enjoyment of the view towards the Moray Firth.

-I then descended for some pleasant walking alongside the Wood of Cairnty and the Wood of Ordiquish, until I reached the little car park for a viewpoint and geological feature known as the Earth Pillars a couple of miles to the south of Fochabers.
+I then descended for some pleasant walking alongside the Wood of Cairnty and the Wood of Ordiquish, until I reached the little car park for a viewpoint known as the Earth Pillars just south of Fochabers.

 I decided to take a look at whether it might make a good camp with a view.
 I sat for a while to savour the view and once it began to get dark I pitched the tent and began to prepare some food.